harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 - Amplitude $A$

 Periodic motion is often described as **rotational**, **oscillatory**, or **orbital**, depending on the geometry of the motion.
+- Oscillation describes a periodic motion where the object moves back and forth about a fixed point

 > [!important] Rotational, oscillatory, and orbital motion is *descriptive* but it is not categorical.
 > In fact, these can overlap.
 Orbital motion is often just rotational motion, and oscillatory motion can be viewed as a projection of rotational motion.

 The simplest kind of periodic motion is a **circular periodic motion**, where an object moves in a circle at constant speed and angle increases uniformly.
 - e.g. clock hands, rotating wheels, planets (idealized)

-Types of periodic motion :
-- Oscillatory Motion
-- Simple Harmonic Motion

-### Oscillatory Motion

-Oscillatory Motion is a type of periodic motion where the object moves back and forth about a fixed point (e.g. pendulum).

 ## Simple Harmonic Motion